Syntax Highlighting

 The Syntax highlighting feature makes PHP code more readable as any other language file integrated in Visual Studio.
 Script code blocks, variables, keywords, strings, script tags and comments are distinguished to make programming easier.

-Moreover, when PHP Editor finds a syntax error or a logical error, the corresponding expression is underlined with a red wave and the error detail is listed in Visual Studio Error List tool window.
+Moreover, when PHP Editor finds a syntax error or a logical error, the corresponding expression is underlined with a red wave and the error detail is listed in the Visual Studio Error List tool window.

 Settings